lonkamikaze/2016-eurobsdcon/bio.md

 ------------

-Between 2003 and 2006 I was a member of the TU Darmstadt's iCTF (international capture the flag) contest team (the Wizards of DoS), responsible for pattern matching (i.e. regex-fu), some light weight scripting languages (PHP *shudder*), SQL injections and automated exploit deployment, flag collection and delivery.
+Between 2003 and 2006 I was a member of the TU Darmstadt's iCTF (international capture the flag) contest team.
+In the Wizards of DoS I was responsible for pattern matching (i.e. regex-fu), some scripting languages (PHP *shudder*), SQL injections, automated exploit deployment, flag collection and delivery.
 In 2006 I went to Karlsruhe shifting my focus from hacking to studies.

 In 2009 I started working on a framework for object oriented shell scripts at the GPN8 (GulaschProgrammierNacht8) in Karlsruhe.
-I used that to build a binary package manager for FreeBSD and went to the EuroBSDCon 2010 with a talk and a paper about it.
+This framework became the foundation of a binary package manager for FreeBSD and was presented at the EuroBSDCon 2010.

-During my master studies I picked up the habit of building race cars, with our FSAE team High Speed Karlsruhe, where I was the lead of electronics development for 2 years and 3 race cars.
-Dabbling into circuit board design and programming 8051 style µCs.
+During my master studies I picked up the habit of building race cars, with our FSAE team High Speed Karlsruhe.
+There I was the head of electronics development for 2 years, resulting in 3 race cars.
+During my tenure I dabbled in circuit board design and programming 8051 style µCs.
 10k+ lines of our library code are available under the beer-ware license.

-Now, surrounded by mechanical engineers, I work for the Institute of Materials and Processes of the Karlsruhe University of Applied Sciences, where among other things I write simulations in C++.
+Currently I work for the Institute of Materials and Processes at the Karlsruhe University of Applied Sciences, where among other things I write machining simulators in C++.

 I also do weird stuff with AWK and shell scripts.